spellerberg/quire-rife/content/chapter9.md

 [^89]: Edward Tabor Linenthal, “A Reservoir of Spiritual Power: Patriotic Faith at the Alamo in the Twentieth Century”, *The Southwestern Historical Quarterly 91, (April 1988),* 513
 [^90]: *San Antonio Light,* April 14, 1886
 [^91]: *San Antonio Light,* August 18, 1888; *San Antonio Daily Express,* August 19; *New York Herald,* January 7, 1894
-[^92]: Mary Rutledge, Application for Membership, Daughters of the Republic of Texas, DRT Achieves, Austin; Pierce, *Travels in the Republic of Texas, 1842, Vol. II,* 36; T. R. Fehrenbach, *Seven Keys to Texas,* (El Paso: Texas Western Press, The University of Texas at El Paso, 1983), 17
+[^92]: Mary Rutledge, Application for Membership, Daughters of the Republic of Texas, DRT Achieves, Austin; Pierce, *Travels in the Republic of Texas, 1842, Vol: II,* 36; T. R. Fehrenbach, *Seven Keys to Texas,* (El Paso: Texas Western Press, The University of Texas at El Paso, 1983), 17
 [^93]: Bennett, *Historical Sketch and Guide to the Alamo*
 [^94]: Evertt, *San Antonio,* 19
-[^95]: Pryor, “Tom Rife-an Early Alamo Custodian,” 29; Corner, compiler and editor, *San Antonio De Bexar: A Guide and History,* 8
+[^95]: Pryor, “Tom Rife-an Early Alamo Custodian,” 29; Corner, comp. and ed., *San Antonio De Bexar: A Guide and History,* 8
 [^96]: Alexander Edwin Sweet, *Alex Sweet’s Texas: The Lighter Side of Lone Star History,* (Austin: University of Texas Press, 1986), 7-13
 [^97]: David Montejano, *Anglos and Mexicans in the Making of Texas, 1836-1986,* (Austin: University of Texas Press, 1987), 223; Bennett, *Historical Sketch and Guide to the Alamo,* 69
 [^98]: Roberts, *A Line in the Sand,* 308; Montejano, *Anglos and Mexicans in the Making of Texas,* 305-7
 [^99]: *New York Herald,* January 7, 1894
 [^100]: *Daily Light,* (San Antonio), May 20, 1894
 [^101]: R. M. Potter, *The Fall of the Alamo,* reprinted from the Star and Watchtower (San Antonio), Western Texan (San Antonio), March 6, 1851; Francis Antonio Ruiz, “Fall of the Alamo, and Massacre of Travis and His Brave Associates”, *1860 Texas Almanac, Galveston News*
-[^102]: D. W. C. Bakers, compiler, *A Texas Scrap-Book made up of History, Biography and Miscellany of Texas and its People,* (New York, Chicago and New Orleans: A.S.
+[^102]: D. W. C. Bakers, comp., *A Texas Scrap-Book made up of History, Biography and Miscellany of Texas and its People,* (New York, Chicago and New Orleans: A.S.
 Barnes & Company, 1875)
 [^103]: H. Yoakum, Esq., *History of Texas from Its First Settlement in 1685 to Its Annexation to the United States in 1846,* (New York: Redfield, 1855)
 [^104]: Mrs. Percy V. Pennybacker/Anna J. Hardwicke Pennybacker, *A New History of Texas for Schools,* Tyler, Texas, 1888
 [^105]: John Henry Brown, *History of Texas: from 1685 to 1892,* L. E. Daniell, Publisher, Printed by Becktold & Co., St. Louis, 1892